 Local: Each municipality can impose a tax on the privilege of using electricity in its territory.
-Rates decline with increasing electricity use by each customer, from 0.61¢ per kwh on the first 2,000 kwh per month to 0.30¢ per kwh on monthly usage over 20 million kwh.
+Rates decline with increasing electricity use by each customer, from 0.61φ per kwh on the first 2,000 kwh per month to 0.30φ per kwh on monthly usage over 20 million kwh.
+Again, this may be passed along to some customers.
 On request by a municipality, the Commerce Commission can approve alternative maximum rates.
 This tax was authorized by the 1997 electric deregulation law, replacing the tax of 5% of electric companies' gross revenue.
-The new tax was allowed to be imposed on nonresidential customers that choose alternative electric suppliers (65 ILCS 5/8-11-2).
-As of December 2010, about 97 municipalities were using alternative rates issued by the Illinois Commerce Commission.
+The new tax was allowed to be imposed on nonresidential customers that choose alternative electric suppliers.
+(65 ILCS 5/8-11-2) As of February 2014, about 97 municipalities were using alternative rates issued by the Illinois Commerce Commission.

-Municipalities can also charge deliverers of electricity a fee for using public rights of way.
-Such a fee would be based on monthly usage by each customer, declining from 0.53φ per kwh on the first 2,000 kwh to 0.26φ per kwh on monthly amounts over 20 million kwh.
+Municipalities can also charge electricity deliverers a fee for using public rights of way.
+Such a fee would be based on monthly usage by each customer, declining from 0.53¢ per kwh on the first 2,000 kwh to 0.26¢ per kwh on monthly amounts over 20 million kwh.
 (35 ILCS 645/5-5)

 Taxes on gross receipts of electric companies vary widely.
-Rates range from under 1% to as high as 5%, or are based on kilowatt-hours used.
+Rates range from under 1% to as high as 6.5% or are based on kilowatt-hours used.